Afi-1/Afi-1/README.md

 - 👋 Hi, I’m @Afi-1
 - 👀 I’m interested in programming and everything in the tech world
-- 🌱 I’m currently learning javascript and python.
+- 🌱 I’m currently learning javascript and OOP using Java,Python,C#,PHP.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me : adetiwendy07@gmail.com
 - 😄 Pronouns: she/her